03y/boozer/db/README.md

 ## Running
-With docker & docker compose installed, run `docker compose up -d`
+With docker & docker compose installed, run `docker compose up -d`.
 > **Note**: Remove the `-d` to keep the container running in the foreground.

 ### Shutting down